open-mmlab/mmselfsup/docs/en/migration.md

 2. Changes in **`lr_config`**:

 - The `lr_config` field is removed and we use new `param_scheduler` to replace it.
-- The `warmup` related arguments are removed, since we use schedulers combination to implement this functionality.
-  The new schedulers combination mechanism is very flexible, and you can use it to design many kinds of learning rate / momentum curves.
-See [the tutorial](TODO) for more details.
+- The `warmup` related arguments are removed, since we use a separate lr scheduler to implement this functionality.
+These introduced lr schedulers are very flexible, and you can use them to design many kinds of learning rate / momentum curves.
+See [the tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/param_scheduler.html) for more details.

 <table class="docutils">
 <tr>